exercism/awk/exercises/practice/ari/.docs/instructions.md

 # Instructions

 As we grow up, we can understand more and more complex texts.
 But how to assess the level of complexity of a given text, and how to teach the computer to do so?
 In this exercise, you will write a program determining how difficult a text is and for what age it is best suited.

-For a formula for calculating the complexity, we will use [Automated readability index (ARI)](https://en.wikipedia.org/wiki/Automated_readability_index) developed in 1967 year.
+For a formula for calculating the complexity, we will use [Automated readability index (ARI)][wiki] developed in 1967 year.
 The ARI assesses the U.S. grade level required to read a piece of text.
 In some ways, it is similar to other formulas.
 Its difference is rather than counting syllables, it counts characters.
 The more characters, the harder the word.
 It also counts sentences.
 This sets it apart from some other formulas.

 ## Text Preview

 Your program should display the first three sentences of the text.
 If the sentence is longer than 50 characters, truncate the sentence and add an ellipsis at the end.
 Put an ellipsis on the fourth line if the text is more than three sentences.

 Suppose the text starts with the following lines: